QuantEcon/lecture-python.myst/lectures/kalman_2.md

 where $K_t$ is the Kalman gain matrix at time $t$.

-We accomplish this by using the [`Kalman`](https://quanteconpy.readthedocs.io/en/latest/tools/kalman.html) class.
+We accomplish this in the following code that  uses the [`Kalman`](https://quanteconpy.readthedocs.io/en/latest/tools/kalman.html) class.

 ```{code-cell} ipython3
 kalman = Kalman(ss, xhat_0, Σ_0)